• Washington (636) 239-1650

 To slow the formation of fragile blood vessels, your doctor may recommend anti-VEGF injections, which are administered directly into your eye.
 Your doctor may combine anti-VEGF with photodynamic therapy, in which they will use both a laser and injectable light-sensitive drug to destroy the abnormal blood vessels in your eye/s.
 Your eye doctor may also recommend wearing vision aids to help with your day-to-day activities.
 Your doctor may also advise that you use brighter lights at home and read with a magnifying device to reduce the pressure in your eyes.

-High-Quality Eye Care in Washington and Creve Coeur, MO
+High-Quality Eye Care in Washington, MO

 Although age-related macular degeneration does not typically result in complete blindness, it can impair your direct line of sight and make you dependent on your peripheral vision.
 This can render you unable to perform your day-to-day activities and significantly affect your quality of life.
 Early detection of AMD through regular eye exams can make a big difference.

 If you want to take proactive measures to protect your eyesight, schedule an eye exam with us at Advanced Sight Center.
-Our board-certified eye experts are dedicated to providing comprehensive, high-quality eye care to patients in the Washington and Creve Coeur areas in Missouri.
+Our board-certified eye experts are dedicated to providing comprehensive, high-quality eye care to patients in the Washington and areas in Missouri.
 Your ophthalmologist will do a thorough evaluation and, after confirming a diagnosis, will craft a treatment plan that best suits your needs.

 Primary Sidebar